Logos, trademarks and downloads

 Colorado School of Mines unit identifier

 The Mines unit identifier serves as a consistent way for offices, departments and units to identify themselves in ways that utilize the Mines trademarks.
-The unit identifier will never contain mention of the 150th anniversary and will always utilize the MINES trademark in the Worker, slab serif font.
+The unit identifier will always utilize the MINES trademark in the Worker, slab serif font.
 The unit identifiers are the only approved secondary logos across campus and must be officially requested from the Communications and Marketing team.

 Examples for usage: